R4scal/mhz19-mqtt-daemon/README.md

 ## Prerequisites

 An MQTT broker is needed as the counterpart for this daemon.
-Even though an MQTT-less mode is provided, it is not recommended for normal smart home automation integration.
 MQTT is huge help in connecting different parts of your smart home and setting up of a broker is quick and easy.

 ## Installation